Cocktails in the Garden

 From Andrew Silva, a Burlington, VT, chef and cocktail enthusiast.

 The flavor of fresh Concord grape juice harmonizes beautifully with Bourbon.
+If you don't have fresh juice, use a good-quality store brand.
 Makes two cocktails

 - 5 oz.
 Bourbon